Originally presented on Tuesday, September 26 2023 at 7 PM PST

-The Foundation, a 501 (c) (3) tax exempt public benefit corporation, provides scholarships and leadership development for men and women student pharmacists and new professionals.
+The Foundation, a 501 (c) (3) tax exempt public benefit corporation, provides scholarships and leadership development for student pharmacists and new professionals.

-The Foundation aspires to be widely recognized for creating and developing tomorrow’s men and women leaders in pharmacy, healthcare, and communities across the nation.
+The Foundation aspires to be widely recognized for creating and developing tomorrow’s leaders in pharmacy, healthcare, and communities across the nation.

 The Foundation embodies the belief that investing in the development of student pharmacists and new professionals is an investment in improving the profession of pharmacy and health of our communities.